AIR FM Rainbow: History

 AIR launched the FM Rainbow channel on 01.02.1993.
 This was a channel to cater primarily to the young listener on the move.
 The Radio Jockey (RJ) replaced the Announcer.
 The presentation style became fast-paced and informal to suit the changing listener profile.
 The vibrant programming and quality reception caught the imagination of the youngsters and allured them to come closer to their radio.
 In its round the clock broadcast, radio listeners were served with a varied menu of new formats of entertainment.
 Now Air RAINBOW served with a varied menu of new formats of entertainment.

 At present AIR has 206 FM transmitters across the country, by which it covers 24.94% of the area and 36.81% of the population of the country.
 FM Rainbow is originated from 17 centers, at Delhi, Mumbai, Chennai, Kolkata, Bangalore-Kannada Kamanabilu, Lucknow, Panaji, Jalandhar, Cuttack, Kodaikanal, Tiruchirapalli, Coimbatore, Vishakhapatnam, Puducherry, Vijayawada, Goa and Tirunelveli.
-AIR Delhi Rainbow is relayed fully from Mussorie, Kanpur, Aligarh, Kasauli, Kurseong, Leh, Aurangabad, Kochi and Shillong (FM Jong Phi) and partly from Hyderabad, Bhadrava, Poonch, Rajauri, Naushera, RK Srinagar, RK Jammu, Jhansi, Dharamshala, and Bhatinda.
+AIR Delhi Rainbow is relayed fully from Mussorie, Kanpur, Aligarh, Kasauli, Kurseong, Leh, Aurangabad, Kochi and Shillong (Akashvani FM Jong Phi) and partly from Hyderabad, Bhadrava, Poonch, Rajauri, Naushera, RK Srinagar, RK Jammu, Jhansi, Dharamshala, and Bhatinda.
 The programming of FM Rainbow includes Pop music, Film songs, Classical & Devotional music, News Headlines, informal chat shows, phone-in programmes etc. AIR FM Rainbow commands an impressive listening and holds its own among private FM Channels.